fpalini/fastdoop/README.md

 }
 ```

-Instead, this is an example where a file containing one short sequence encoded in FASTA format is loaded using the FASTdoop class _FASTAshortInputFileFormat_:
+Instead, this is an example where a file containing one or more short sequences encoded in FASTA format are loaded using the FASTdoop class _FASTAshortInputFileFormat_:

 ```java
 SparkSession spark = SparkSession.builder().master("local[*]").appName("FASTdoop Test Short").getOrCreate();